 Correction: A previous version of this article said one of the officers involved in the Smith case was involved in more than 50 prior hog-tying incidents, according to attorney G. Flint Taylor.
 The article has been corrected to say eight of the officers named in the civil rights suit were involved in more than 50 of the prior incidents, Taylor said.

 Ian McDowell is a Greensboro-based freelance journalist and author whose coverage of the Marcus Smith case for YES!
 Weekly won a 2020 NC Press Association Award for investigative journalism.
 Read a full accounting of his Smith coverage here.

-Anne Blythe has reported on courts, criminal justice, and an array of topics in North Carolina for more than three decades, and today is a regular contributor to North Carolina Health News.
+Anne Blythe, a former reporter for The News & Observer, has reported on courts, criminal justice and an array of topics in North Carolina for more than three decades.